Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 over down: klattermusen | atle 2.0 jacket, heidrun 2.0 shorts

-The outer shell is a relaxed fit and the fabric is very soft, so it's comfortable to wear all day.
-For the mid-layer, I combine a hoodie-type fleece with a windshell vest.
-I often walk at the front, breaking through the snow, so I like the ability to make precise adjustments, such as removing the fleece and putting on a vest over my base layer to avoid overheating.
+The outer shell has a relaxed fit and the fabric is very soft, so I can wear it all day without any stress.
+For the mid-layer, I combine a hooded fleece with a wind shell vest.
+I often walk at the front, breaking trail, so I really like that I can make fine adjustments, such as taking off the fleece and wearing the vest over the base layer to prevent overheating.

 It's not a trick, but if you're hot, take off your clothes immediately, and if you're cold, put them on immediately.
 The trick to layering is not to be lazy.
 Once you've mastered that, the next step is to take off your clothes if you think you're going to get hot, and put on your clothes if you think you're going to get cold.
 If you're hiking in the mountains and are climbing a long, steep climb or a windy ridge, be sure to be conscious of observing and predicting the route and conditions a little ways ahead